AlfaMitsu/AlfaMitsu/README.md

 👀 I’m interested in Flutter, Dart, algorithmic challenges, mathematics, and media and information literacy.

-🌱 I’m currently learning Go language, and HTML CSS in the side
+🌱 I’m currently learning React in the side

 💞️ I’m looking to collaborate on projects related to Flutter, Dart, and algorithmic problem solving.